-When pyramidal neurons in the IL were depolarized to -40 mV, activation of vHPC input revealed disynaptic inhibitory postsynaptic currents (IPSCs), Fig. 1d) consistent with the strong hippocampal driven recruitment of local interneurons generat feed-forward inhibitory postsynaptic potentials (IPSP) in pyramidal neurons.
-All vHPC evoked synaptic inputs were eliminated by the application of AMPA/kainite and NMDA-receptor antagonists NBQX and APV (n=3; Fig. 1g)to be.
-Inhibition to pyramidal neurons was large with the peak conductance ratio of IPSC to EPSC in L2/3 pyramidal pyramidal neurons being 1.86 ± 0.67 (n= 20), and 2.44 ± 0.68 (n=7; Fig. 1h, bottom) in L5/6 pyramidal neurons. andomly selected interneurons were classified by their intrinsic firing properties, and quantification of vHPC inputs to these neurons revealed a distinct innervation pattern with fast-spiking (FS) subtypes receiving significantly larger inputs (EPSCs) compared to non-FS cells (Fig. 1i from 9 animals).
-The vHPC driven inhibition consisted of a fast (50-100ms) GABAA-receptor mediated component and a slower (150-1000 ms) IPSC (Fig. 2a,b), which was blocked by the selective GABAB-receptor antagonist CGP55845 (Fig. 2b, red trace).
+When pyramidal neurons in the IL were depolarized to -40 mV, activation of vHPC input revealed delayed disynaptic inhibitory postsynaptic currents (IPSCs), Fig. 1d), which is consistent with the strong hippocampus-driven recruitment of investigated local interneurons that generate this feed-forward inhibition.
+All vHPC evoked synaptic inputs were eliminated by the application of AMPA/kainite and NMDA-receptor antagonists NBQX and APV (n=3; Fig. 1g), confirming the nature of this hippocampal projection to be glutamatergic.
+This vHPC-driven disynaptic inhibition to pyramidal neurons was large with the peak conductance ratio of IPSC to EPSC in L2/3 pyramidal pyramidal neurons being 1.86 ± 0.67 (n= 20), and 2.44 ± 0.68 (n=7; Fig. 1h, bottom) in L5/6 pyramidal neurons.
+Randomly selected interneurons were further classified by their intrinsic firing properties, and quantification of vHPC inputs to these neurons revealed a distinct innervation pattern with fast-spiking (FS) subtypes receiving significantly larger inputs (EPSCs) compared to non-FS cells (Fig. 1i, EPSCs: FS: 453 ± 175.4 pA; non-FS: 123.6 ± 50.5 pA, n = 5 each group from 9 animals; one-tailed Mann-Whitney test; p = 0.028).
+The vHPC driven inhibition consisted of a fast (50-100ms) GABAA-receptor mediated component and a slower (150-1000 ms) IPSC (Fig. 2a,b), which was blocked by the selective GABAB-receptor antagonist CGP55845 (Fig. 2b, purple trace).
 The fast disynaptic IPSC was found in 88% of L2/3 pyramidal cells and in 62% of L5/6 cells, whereas the slow IPSC occured in ~60 % of L2/3 and ~37% of L5/6 pyramidal cells (Fig. 2c).
 Together, these results show that the impact of vHPC input to the IL is largely inhibitory.
 To test if this strong inhibition was capable of suppressing the excitability of pyramidal cells, local electrical supra-threshold stimulation of pyramidal cells was paired with optical terminal release to activate hippocampal inputs (Fig. 2a).
 Activation of vHPC input prior to local stimulation (150 ms before) led to complete suppression of spiking (n=7, 4 animals; Fig 2d).

 Pyramidal neurons in the IL are known to project to the amygdala 12.
 To investigate whether the vHPC targets amygdala-projecting neurons in the IL, optical stimulation of vHPC afferents was combined with retrograde tracer injections in the amygdala (Extended Data Fig. 1a).
 Amygdala projecting neurons received excitatory vHPC input (9/10) of similar amplitude as that to randomly selected IL pyramidal neurons.
 Moreover, these amygdala projecting neurons also received disynaptic IPSCs (8/9 with a fast IPSC and 3/9 showed slow IPSCs) (Extended Data Fig. 1).